 Q: How do I get started after I have signed up?

 The best way to get started with AWS Elastic Beanstalk is to work through the AWS Elastic Beanstalk Getting Started Guide, part of our technical documentation.
 Within a few minutes, you will be able to deploy and use a sample application or upload your own application.

 Q: Is there a sample application that I can use to check out AWS Elastic Beanstalk?

 Yes.
 AWS Elastic Beanstalk includes a sample application that you can use to test drive the offering and explore its functionality.

 Q: Does AWS Elastic Beanstalk store anything in Amazon S3?

-Q: Can I use Amazon S3 to store application data like images?
+Q: Can I use Amazon S3 to store application data, like images?

 Yes.
 You can use Amazon S3 for application storage.
 The easiest way to do this is by including the AWS SDK as part of your application’s deployable file.
 For example, you can include the AWS SDK for Java as part of your application's WAR file.

 Q: What database solutions can I use with AWS Elastic Beanstalk?

 AWS Elastic Beanstalk does not restrict you to any specific data persistence technology.
 You can choose to use Amazon Relational Database Service (Amazon RDS) or Amazon DynamoDB, or use Microsoft SQL Server, Oracle, or other relational databases running on Amazon EC2.

-Q: How do I setup a database for use with AWS Elastic Beanstalk?
+Q: How do I set up a database for use with AWS Elastic Beanstalk?

 Q: Does this mean I need to modify the application code when moving from test to production?

 Not with AWS Elastic Beanstalk.
-With Elastic Beanstalk, you may specify the connection information in the environment configuration.
+With Elastic Beanstalk, you can specify the connection information in the environment configuration.
 By extracting the connection string from the application code, you can easily configure different Elastic Beanstalk environments to use different databases.

 By default, your application is available publicly at myapp.elasticbeanstalk.com for anyone to access.
 You can use Amazon VPC to provision a private, isolated section of your application in a virtual network that you define.
 This virtual network can be made private through specific security group rules, network ACLs, and custom route tables.
 You can also easily control what other incoming traffic, such as SSH, is delivered or not to your application servers by changing the EC2 security group settings.

 Q: Can I run my application inside a Virtual Private Cloud (VPC)?